ANCHOR – Selecting the Right Carpet

 Where to Start

-Before purchasing carpet, you should answer the following questions:
+Before purchasing carpet, answer the following questions:

 - How is the room going to be used?